Bake Play Smile

 RECIPE NOTES & TIPS

-• DO NOT open the oven door during cooking or cooling - doing so will cause the pavlova to collapse.
+• DO NOT OPEN THE OVEN DOOR during baking or cooling - the sudden change in temperature can cause the pavlova to crack or collapse.

-• Storage - store the cooled undecorated pavlova in an airtight container at room temperature for up to 1-2 days.
+• Storage (undecorated): Store the cooled pavlova base in an airtight container at room temperature for 1-2 days.

 Nutrition